hrtywhy/hrtywhy.github.io/_posts/2024-12-24-streamlining-digital-forensics.markdown

 ### Execution

-They created startup item/shedule task for their act on path /Windows/temp/tasksche.exe
+They created startup item/shedule task for their malicious activity on path `/Windows/temp/tasksche.exe`
 ![alt text](/images/image-15.png)

-Threat actor stored their tools on directory C:\Windows\Temp this commonly by threat actor because globally writeable.
-They used <b>sliver</b> as a command control
+Threat actor stored their tools on directory `C:\Windows\Temp` this commonly used by threat actor because globally writeable.
+They used <b>Sliver C2</b> as a command control
 ![alt text](/images/image-10.png)

 This image shows processes associated with the ransomware.
 Cyber Triage identifies abnormal file and process behavior, helping investigators trace the execution phase of WannaCry